kitnil/awesome/README.md

 ## Perl

+- [Lepr](https://github.com/dnmfarrell/Lepr) - A tiny Lisp like written in Perl
 - [iomonitor](https://github.com/osresearch/iomonitor) - Trace IO calls in a process
 - [gitbuilder](https://github.com/apenwarr/gitbuilder) - Auto-builds and tests all the branches of your git projects, showing pass/fail results on a web page/RSS feed.
 Isolates failures to the first commit that caused the problem.
 - [git-number](https://github.com/holygeek/git-number) - Use numbers for dealing with files in git